top of page

 Interactive product safety dashboard displaying real-time data visualizations and analytics to monitor and enhance product safety performance.

-Pharmacovigilance (PV)—the science and activities relating to the detection, assessment, understanding, and prevention of adverse effects or any other drug-related problem—is often viewed as a mere regulatory burden.
-This perspective is dangerously shortsighted.
-A strong pharmacovigilance system is a cornerstone of a successful and sustainable cannabis brand.
+Pharmacovigilance (PV) is the science and activities related to detecting, assessing, understanding, and preventing adverse effects or any other drug-related problems.
+It is often viewed as a regulatory burden, but this perspective is shortsighted.
+A strong pharmacovigilance system is a cornerstone of a successful cannabis brand.
 It is a critical business function that:

 • Safeguards Consumers: Demonstrates a commitment to consumer health and safety, the most fundamental component of brand trust.